 - Because of its light colored stone surface, chip seal does not absorb heat like blacktop does, and stays much cooler.

-How long does Tar & Chip last?
+How long does Tar & Chip ( chip seal) last?

 This is a very difficult question to answer, because it depends on two factors.